Optimizing the interaction geometry of inverse Compton scattering x-ray sources: Head-on inverse Compton scattering

-Finally, at high field intensities the x-ray energy spread is increased due to nonlinear broadening \cite{hartemann2010low}, characterized by the normalized vector potential amplitude $A_0 = eE_0/(mc\omega_L)$, with $e$ the elementary charge and $m$ the electron mass.
-The corresponding x-ray energy spread is \cite{petrillo2012photon}
+Finally, at high field intensities the x-ray energy spread is increased due to nonlinear broadening \cite{hartemann2010low}, characterized by the normalized vector potential amplitude $A_0 = eE_0/(mc\omega_L)$.
+The corresponding x-ray energy spread is given by \cite{petrillo2012photon}

-In the right equality, we have expressed the nonlinear broadening in terms of the laser pulse dimensions.
-Here, $\chi = 4 \sigma_T N_L/(3\sqrt\pi \alpha \lambda_L c \sigma_t)$ relates the laser peak power to the normalized vector potential and $\alpha$ is the fine structure constant.
-The nonlinear broadening can become the significant contribution to the x-ray energy spread at tight laser focus.
-We note that the nonlinear broadening can be circumvented using appropriate laser pulse chirping \cite{terzic2021laser}. \\
+In the right hand side term we have expressed the nonlinear broadening in terms of the laser pulse dimensions.
+Here, $\chi = 4 \sigma_T N_L/(3\sqrt\pi \alpha \lambda_L c \sigma_t)$ relates the laser peak power to the normalized vector potential and $\alpha$ is the fine structure constant. $\chi$ is only dependent on the laser pulse energy and duration, and \textit{not} the focal spot size.
+The nonlinear broadening can become the significant contribution to the x-ray energy spread if the laser is tightly focused.
+We note that the nonlinear broadening can be circumvented using appropriate laser pulse chirping \cite{terzic2021laser,terzic2020improving,krafft2023scattered}, which would effectively bring $\chi \rightarrow0$. \\